LewisHammy/TechBlog/README.md

 # TechBlog
+I was able to create a simple techblog website using one of my projects for health and calorie tracking and converted it for passionate tech users that want to voice their thoughts.
 TechBlog is a platform where tech enthusiasts can share their thoughts, opinions, and insights about various tech-related topics.
 Users can sign in, add comments, and leave ratings based on their perception of the seriousness of the matter.

 ## Features
 User Authentication: Users can sign in to their accounts.
 If a user doesn't have an account, they can easily create one.